ricekab/sqlalchemy-seeder/README.md

 ## Requirements & Installation

-Runs on Python 2.7 or Python 3
+Runs on Python 3.4 or higher.

 #### Dependencies
 * sqlalchemy